kmhernan/awesome-bioinformatics-formats/README.md

 * [CRAM](http://samtools.github.io/hts-specs/CRAMv3.pdf) - Further lossless compression of [SAM](http://samtools.github.io/hts-specs/SAMv1.pdf) format.
 * [MAF](https://genome.ucsc.edu/FAQ/FAQformat.html#format5) - The multiple alignment format stores a series of multiple alignments in a format that is easy to parse and relatively easy to read.
 * [SAM](http://samtools.github.io/hts-specs/SAMv1.pdf) - The Sequence Alignment/Map format.

+### Protein Structural Data

+* [PDB](http://www.wwpdb.org/documentation/file-format) - The Protein Data Bank (PDB) format provides a standard representation for macromolecular structure data derived from X-ray diffraction and NMR studies.
+This representation was created in the 1970's and a large amount of software using it has been written.

 ### Miscellaneous